GH3927/Facial-emotion/README.md

 Then, the found human face area is resized to the desired size and input to the emotion classifier.
 Finally, the emotion classifier predicts emotion.
 <img src="https://user-images.githubusercontent.com/45653968/100177618-c2907d80-2f15-11eb-8bf6-3b5b616e402a.JPG" width="80%" height="80%">

-## Deep learning odel
+## Deep learning model
+### Dlib (Face detector)
 Face detection has already been studied by many people.
-So I used dilib's human face detection model, which is widely used.
+So I used dlib(https://pypi.org/project/dlib/)'s human face detection model, which is widely used.
 As you can see from the figure below, memory only increases by about __7MB__ when declaring the model.
 ![dilib_memory](https://user-images.githubusercontent.com/45653968/100175735-4fd1d300-2f12-11eb-964b-6281a863f574.JPG)

+### Mobilenet-v2 (Emotion classifier)
-mobilenet-v2 was selected as a model for emotion classification.
+Mobilenet-v2 was selected as a model for emotion classification.
 It is also a model with small memory and pretrained-weight learned with ImageNet in Pytorch is provided, so I thought it would be possible to satisfy both performance and memory.
 As you can see from the figure below, the memory of mobilenet-v2 is only __37MB__.
 Mobilenet-v3 has a fully connected layer of 1000 at the end, but changed it to 5.
 This is because there are five types of emotion: neutral, anger, surprise, smile, and sad.